 We started online services on YouTube from week 1 of Lockdown in mid March 2020 and were astonished at how many participated.

 Our normal congregation on Sundays had been around 100, but some of our services online soon had over 400 views, many of which were whole households watching.
 This was all part of a wider picture.
 Across the whole of the UK, during 2020 over 10 million people began participating in online expressions of church, very few of which previously attended regularly.

-We started Online services from week 1 of Lockdown.
-Since then we have developed a consistent online presence through weekly services and midweek talks on Youtube.
-We also have regular online input for kids, families and young people.
-Online services have drawn over twice as many people as would usually attend and it has been good to be able to engage with new people – both locally and globally.
+Since March 2020 we have developed a consistent online presence through weekly services and midweek talks on Youtube.
+We have also provided regular online input for kids, families and young people.
+Online services have drawn a huge number of new people to St John’s Church, and it has been so good to be able to engage with new people – both locally and globally.